‘Gold Rush’ Star Parker Schnabel Tells Fans To ‘Make Your Voice Heard’ In Response To Sky, Now TV Possibly Losing Discovery

 — Gold Rush (@Gold_Rush) January 21, 2017

-But even after the fakery drama that Dorsey caused for Gold Rush after his appearance on Season 1, loyal fans and followers have hung on for over six years, through six full seasons and into the seventh season, mainly for fan-favorite Parker Schnabel, who joined Gold Rush during Season 2.
-Parker Schnabel, 21, stepped into Gold Rush as a regular cast member for the second season when he was only 16, after his grandfather, John Schnabel, decided to step down from full-time production and only appear as a part-time recurring cast member.
+But even after the fake drama that Dorsey caused for Gold Rush after his appearance on Season 1, loyal fans and followers have hung on for over six years, through six full seasons and into the seventh season, mainly for fan-favorite Parker Schnabel, who joined Gold Rush during Season 2.
+Parker Schnabel, 21, stepped into Gold Rush as a regular cast member for the second season when he was only 16 years old, after his grandfather, John Schnabel, decided to step down from full-time production and only appear as a part-time recurring cast member.
 Even after John Schnabel passed away at the age of 96 in March 2016, as noted by Legacy, Parker continued to be loyal to Gold Rush as a full-time cast member.

 Continuing his loyalty even further, Parker Schnabel recently took to his personal Twitter account to tell U.K. and Ireland Gold Rush fans to “make your voice heard.”
 Apparently, Sky and Now TV are having difficulties negotiating a “fair price” with Discovery Communications to keep over 20 Discovery Communications channels, including the Discovery Channel, TLC, and Animal Planet.
 A Digital Spy U.K. forum shared two days ago that Sky had already removed the Discovery Channel from Entertainment Pass and Now TV, leaving Gold Rush fans in the U.K. scrambling for a way to watch new episodes of Season 7.